anthony-fdez/supa-messenger/docs/postgres-functions.md

 # PostgreSQL Functions

-In this project there are several kind of complicated queries that were not possible with just the Supabase client library.
-To achieve the result I wanted, I resorted to custom postgreSQL fucntions.
-This functions are not something you can see in the code, as they just get called, do their thing and return the data.
-Below are some of these functions and what they do:
+In this project, several kinds of complicated queries were not achievable with just the Supabase client library.
+To achieve the desired result, I resorted to custom PostgreSQL functions.
+These functions are not visible in the code, as they are called, perform their operations, and return the data.
+Below are some of these functions and their descriptions:

 ### `get_message_count`

-This function is to get the unread messages the user has on each room.
+This function retrieves the count of unread messages a user has in each room.

 ##### How does it work?

-To be able to how many unread messages a user has, we first need to know what was the last message they read, thats something that can be easily stored.
+To determine how many unread messages a user has, we first need to identify the last message they read.
+This information can be easily stored.

-On the participants table, each record represents a user that belongs to a room.
-I added a column: `last_message_read`, this field gets updated every time a new messages is recieved or sent while the user is currently in the room.
-Knowing what was the last message read, we can run something like this SQL query that will return the `room_id` and the `message_count` (`unread_messages_count` would've been a better name, oh well)
+In the `participants` table, each record represents a user in a room.
+I added a column named `last_message_read`, which gets updated every time a new message is received or sent while the user is in the room.
+Knowing the last message read, we can execute an SQL query like the one below, which returns the `room_id` and the `message_count` (naming it `unread_messages_count` would have been more descriptive).

 ```sql
 DECLARE